hmakelin/gisnav/docs/pages/setup.rst

 WMS Endpoint
 ===================================================
 The :class:`.BaseNode` class gets map rasters for the estimated location of the vehicle from a WMS endpoint.
-The WMS client :class:`.WMSClient` uses runs in a dedicated process, although it can be quite easily changed to run in a separate thread to reduce serialization overhead (no ROS oparameter option currently exists for this, however).
+The WMS client :class:`.WMSClient` runs in a dedicated process, although it can be quite easily changed to run in a separate thread to reduce serialization overhead (no ROS parameter option currently exists for this, however).

 Configure the WMS client via the ROS parameter server, or provide a YAML file when spinning up your node: